PBeckerr/figo-client-net/README.md

 ## Project Status

 The REST-API itself contains a whole bunch of functionality and the wrapper will be updated periodically after figo.io changes their api.
-This wrapper is still under development and new functions will be added successively.
-The project status will be updated with a change log when necessary.
+This wrapper is still under development and new functions will be added successively. <br>The project status will be updated with a change log when necessary.

 ## Contribution